-If the Philodendron has all pink leaves, then you can enjoy it for a while, but don't leave them too long as it increases the risk of the plant to die.
+If the Philodendron has all pink leaves, then you can enjoy it for a while, but don’t leave them too long as it increases the risk of the plant dying.
 Prune it strategically so you can have the right balance between variegated and non-variegated leaves.

 What can you add to the soil to help Pink Princess Philodendron stay pink?

 The variegation isn’t dependent on the external factors as much as the plant itself.
 The variegation is a result of a mutation in the plant.
 When you have a variegated plant-like pink philodendron that has pink leaves, look at the stem of the plant.

 If the stem has variegation in it, the next node on the variegation stem will be variegated.
 Don’t be disappointed if leaves become entirely green, but wait for the future leave as it may get variegated.